denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

-Imagine yourself a physician or a young scientist somewhere in the global south, or in Eastern Europe, or anywhere really without a good library and without the means to pay exorbitant subscription prices demanded by the publishers.
+Imagine yourself a physician or a young scientist somewhere in the global south, or in Eastern Europe, or anywhere really without a good library and without the means to pay exorbitant subscription prices demanded by the distributors.
 How will you keep current in your field?
 How are you to do right by your patients in following the latest treatment protocols?
 What about citizen science or simply due diligence on the part of patients, litigants, or primary school students in search for reputable sources?
 Wherever library